 |Middle Classic||6||$ 40||A box for the Evans Auto Loader sold in 1955:

 Flaws: one inner flap is not original to this box, tears; creases; glue residue, scrapes from tape removal; tape inside.
 Various imperfections but this box is fairly clean and sturdy.

 The 6414 Auto Loader was sold from 1955 to 1966 but this 1955-only box is for the very first 6414; it is only the second 6414 "Middle Classic" box we have ever had available for separate sale!
 The "Late Classic" box for the 6414 sold from 1956 to 1958 is very common, the "Middle Classic" 6414 box is not.

-Some imperfections but the box is clean, complete, fairly square and rather sturdy!
+Has various imperfections but the box is clean, complete, square and sturdy!

 |Art Deco||Orange & blue; bold blue lettering||~~~||Hagers||Hagerstown|